Lightship Ambrose: United States Lightship LV-111 / WAL-533 (Ambrose)

-The station was staffed by LV111 from 1932 to 1952, a period of time encompassing all of World War II.
+Lightship Ambrose (LV111) staffed the station from 1932 to 1952, a period of time encompassing all of World War II.
 She was the first diesel-powered ship to mark the Ambrose Channel.
 Although the station was active throughout World War II, Ambrose was never armed, but did gain a radar in 1945.

 Ambrose was involved in a number of collisions.
 In September 1935, she was rammed by the Grace Liner Santa Barbara, with both ships sustaining heavy damage.
 In January 1950, she was "brushed" in heavy fog by an unidentified vessel, suffering damage to her radio antenna and losing her spare anchor.
 Eleven weeks later, in March 1950, Santa Monica, another Grace Line vessel, rammed Ambrose in a dense fog, rupturing her hull.
 She was later repaired, and redeployed to Portland, Maine.
 Retired from lightship duty in 1969, she passed through several owners before being sold for scrap in 1984.

 United States Lightship WLV-613 (Ambrose)

-In 1952, the Lightship Ambrose (WLV-613) was commissioned and became the last lightship to mark the Ambrose Channel when she was replaced by a Texas Tower lightstation on 24 August 1967.
+The Lightship Ambrose (WLV-613) was commissioned in 1952 and became the last lightship to mark the Ambrose Channel when she was replaced by a Texas Tower lightstation on 24 August 1967.
 She was reassigned as a relief ship on the Massachusetts coastline from 1967 to 1975.
 After being renamed Relief (1967 to 1980) and then Nantucket II (1980 to 1983), she was reassigned to Nantucket Shoals.
 She alternated with her sister ship, the Lightship Nantucket (WLV-612), on station, relieving each other approximately every 21 days, and was retired in 1983 after 31 years of service.
 WLV-613 had various assignments following her retirement including use in public relation events and law enforcement missions.
 She was sold to New England Historic Seaport on 7 July 1984 and was present for the rededication ceremony for the Statue of Liberty in 1986.
 By 2006 she had been sold to the Wareham Steamship Corporation and was berthed on Main Street in Wareham, Massachusetts.